ArsalKhan1/ReuseRepo/README.md

     This will start the API server on port 3600.

 ### 3. Datastore (Cosmos DB with Mongos API)
-   Created an out of the box MongoDB on azure using portal.azure.com
+   [AK] Created an out of the box MongoDB on azure using portal.azure.com

 ## Hosting
    [AK] Signed up for azure free hosting acount with $200 credit.